AdaCore/spark2014/docs/lrm/source/introduction.rst

 - A |SPARK| analysis tool is required to synthesize at least some of the |SPARK|
-  specific aspects, used to specify the contract of a program unit, if a contract is not explicitly specified, for instance the :ref:``global-aspect`` and the :ref:`depends-aspect` from the implementation of the unit if it exists.
+  specific aspects, used to specify the contract of a program unit, if a contract is not explicitly specified, for instance the :ref:``global-aspect`` and the :ref:`depends-aspects` from the implementation of the unit if it exists.
 The minimum requirements are given in :ref:`verific_modes` but a particular tool may provide more precise synthesis and the synthesis of more aspects.
 The synthesized aspect is used in the analysis of the unit if the